neoforged/Documentation/docs/worldgen/biomemodifier.md

 ## Applying Biome Modifiers:

-To apply a Biome Modifier, the JSON file will need to be under `data/<modid>/neoforge/biome_modifier/<path>.json` folder in the mod's resources or in a datapack.
-Neoforge will automatically detect and load the Biome Modifier and apply it to the game.
-Existing Biome Modifiers can be overridden by having a new JSON file at the exact same location and name.
+Biome Modifiers are like a set of modifications to apply to a biome when the game loads.
+To have NeoForge load a Biome Modifier JSON file into the game, the file will need to be under `data/<modid>/neoforge/biome_modifier/<path>.json` folder in the mod's resources or in a datapack.
+Then once NeoForge loads the Biome Modifier, it'll read its instructions and apply the described modifications to all target biomes when the world is loaded up.
+Pre-existing Biome Modifiers from mods can be overridden by datapacks having a new JSON file at the exact same location and name.

 The JSON file can be created by hand following the examples in [#Builtin-Neoforge-Biome-Modifiers](#Builtin-Neoforge-Biome-Modifiers) section or be datagenned as shown in [#Datagenning-Biome-Modifiers](#Datagenning-Biome-Modifiers) section.